audioxide/data/data/posts/20201119-articles-u2-studio-albums-ranked.md

 **André**

 *No Line on the Horizon* doesn’t start off too badly.
 In fact, the opening few tracks are pretty damn good.
 Although the title track does feature the typical ‘WOAHHH’s that Bono has been wailing out for decades, its sense of progression and climax is extremely satisfying.
-It's a slight hark back to the days of *The Unforgettable Fire*, which seemed inevitable with Eno and Lanois back on production duties.
+It’s a slight hark back to the days of *The Unforgettable Fire*, which seemed inevitable with Eno and Lanois back on production duties.

 Though “Magnificent” is more patient in its approach, it gradually evolves into another weighty chorus of trademark chimes and chants.
 For a moment it seemed like the band had found a new lease of life: they hadn’t moved into uncharted territory, but instead recaptured what once made them a worldwide sensation.
 Still unmistakeably U2, but more compelling and less trite than *Atomic Bomb*.
 It served as further proof that these gents have an undeniable knack for grandiose arena anthems.
 If there was ever any doubt.